dcunited001/dcunited001.github.io/_drafts/2016-06-05-im-not-religious-im-spiritual-3-my-own-beliefs.md

 that.
 Do not try to label me or define me or tell me what I believe or explain to others what I think.
 I define myself.
 I have my own beliefs.
 I think my own thoughts.
 And no one should assume they have the right to ANY of that.

-I have sacrificed so much in order to never give in.
-In order to openly support drug legalization, so I will be damned if I let someone else define me or speak for me.
+I have sacrificed so much in order to never give in, in order to openly support drug legalization, so I will be damned if I let someone else define me or speak for me.
 Though, honestly, letting someone else speak for me probably wouldn't be too bad.
 However, I have been victimized in the workplace by a handful of people and I just sat idly by, not wanting to say anything wrong or worried that I'd sink to their level.
-And I just sat there, while they made my life miseraable; they ruined my life and I just sat there!
+And I just sat there, while they made my life miseraable;
-They obliterated any confidence anyone had in my in my workplace.
+they ruined my life and I just sat there!
+They obliterated any confidence anyone had in my in my workplace and they did so in a calculated, strategic manner.

-How often have
-you been labeled in your personal life and then you find
+And so my point is: do not find yourself in this position.
+Define yourself.
+Speak up.
+Be independent.
+Think your own thoughts.
+Listen to others and especially to understand how they see you.

+Conversely and by corrolary, make it easier for others to define themselves, authentically.
+You can do this by providing better information to them about how you perceive them, though not necessarily in a direct manner.
+You can give them the space and autonomy to grow.
+You can share anecdotes and experience that might end up being important to how they see themselves or what they decide to do with their career.

+But always be aware of the lens you're using to view them: is this a perspective you've constructed independently?
+Is it honest?
+Is it helpful?
+If this person needs change, do they want to change?
+Is that desire to change just verbal or at the conscious level?
+Or does it appear that the desire for change motives a few actions or does it permeate their actions?
+It's important to be realistic and keep your goals in mind.

 - seeing the best in other people